shbhmexe/Projects-2024/Hacking Terminal simulator/README.md

 - **`JavaScript`**: Controls the text animations and simulated commands.

 ## ⚙️ How It Works
-1. The matrix effect is created using CSS animations.
+1. The matrix effect is created using `CSS animations`.
 2. JavaScript randomizes the text and simulates command execution.
 3. Customize the messages to display in the terminal for added realism.